edinburgh-university-OOSA/key_methods/README.md

 Code for Key Methods course.
 This is currently for week 10's session using python to process lidar data to make a biomass map.

+## Convert MODIS

+MODIS comes in HDF-EOS format, which cannot easily be ready by QGIS.
+This can be converted to geotiff with:

+    scripts/convert_modis/convertMODIS.csh

 ## Pre-process data